streanger/email-crawler/README.md

 Things to be done in the future:

-  >-GUI for noobs
+  - GUI for noobs

-  >-pyperclip to just copy and run program
+  - pyperclip to just copy and run program

-  >-searching subpages (should be made at first)
+  - searching subpages (should be made at first)

-  >-updating antyspam filters
+  - updating antyspam filters